-Vice Provost for Faculty and International Affairs
+Vice Provost for Research, Faculty and International Affairs

 McNamara joined the Department of Psychology in 1983 and chaired that department from 1996-2004.
 His research investigates human memory and cognition; especially spatial cognition and memory retrieval processes.
 He is a Fellow of the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science.